shashank-acharya/SpaceXLaunchAnalyzer/README.md

 ### Features
 - Retrieves launch data using HTTP requests.
 - Parses and processes the retrieved JSON data for further analysis.
-- Stores processed data in a structured format.
+- Shows processed data in a structured format.

 ### How to Build and Run
 1. Clone the repository: